 1.6 Health Practices and Attachment Types

-People who had a stable connection as children and in the years that followed place high values in everyone who subsequently represents authoritative figures with caregiving responsibilities (e.g., public health officials) Lazzari & Masino, 2015)..
-These individuals are more inclined to take health and preventative messages from medical experts as protective as they are firmly bonded and trusting others.
+People who had a stable connection as children and in the years that followed placed high values on everyone who subsequently represented authoritative figures with caregiving responsibilities (e.g., public health officials) Lazzari & Masino, 2015).
+These individuals are more inclined to take health and preventative messages from medical experts as protective as they are firmly bonded and trusting of others.
 "I take care of myself as others have taken care of me" is the internalised message (Lazzari & Masino, 2015).

 On the other hand, a child or teenager who has experienced an anxious-avoidant attachment style struggles throughout their life to maintain their health because they lack the necessary confidence in people who carry out their caring, authoritative, and health-protecting roles: "I do not take care of myself because no one has ever taken care of me" is the internalised message (Lazzari and Masino, 2015).
 The influence of early childhood development on health behaviour throughout human development will be examined in the next chapter.